For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 tents

 You can easily spend hundreds on all your camping gear.
-But it isn't necessary and the chances of it getting damaged are (let's be honest) pretty high.
+But it isn't necessary and there's a risk it could get damaged.

 However, while it might not be worth buying the most expensive, top-of-the-range tent, you may not want to go for the absolute cheapest either as the quality could be quite poor.
 A lot of cheap festival gear ends up in landfills so it's super important to avoid this if you can.